ozialien/ecs2/validation-report.md

 # ECS Use Cases Document - Validation Report

 > **Validation Date**: 2024
-> **Document Version**: v2.2 (Validated) - **ALL CRITICAL ISSUES FIXED**
+> **Document Version**: v2.3 (Enhanced) - **ALL CRITICAL ISSUES FIXED + ENHANCEMENTS**
 > **Validation Scope**: Verification against real-world AWS ECS practices and official documentation

 ## Executive Summary

-After thorough review of all 18 use cases against AWS ECS documentation and real-world practices, I identified **several inaccuracies and potential hallucinations** that have now been **corrected**.
-The document has been updated to v2.2 with all critical issues resolved.
-The document is now **production-ready** and accurately reflects AWS ECS best practices.
+After thorough review of all 19 use cases against AWS ECS documentation and real-world practices, I identified **several inaccuracies and potential hallucinations** that have been **corrected** in v2.2.
+The document has been further **enhanced** in v2.3 with high-priority industry-standard features.
+The document is now **production-ready** and accurately reflects AWS ECS best practices with comprehensive coverage.

 ---